MerchantPug/apugli-docs/docs/types/power_types/edible_item.md

     }
 }
 ```
 This power allows for axolotl in buckets to be edible.
-Eating an axolotl in a bucket gives 4 hunger shanks and 8 saturation, it also counts as meat.
+Eating an axolotl in a bucket gives 4 hunger shanks and 8 saturation (`4 * 1 * 2` ), it also counts as meat.
 This returns a water bucket upon consumption and uses the eat action.